-The Slovak Space Office will present activities and good practices to foster the development of satellite-based services for the transport sector.
+The Slovak Space Office presented activities and good practices to foster the development of satellite-based services for the transport sector.

-The core of the event will be presentations of three business success stories from Slovakia.
-These concern products and services ranging from positioning applications to navigation technologies, and from big data analysis in aerospace to the use of Earth Observation technologies in monitoring and forecasting.
-After the presentations, a Q&A session will follow moderated by the Slovak Space Office.
+The webinar presented three business success stories from Slovakia, concerning products and services ranging from positioning applications to navigation technologies, and from big data analysis in aerospace to the use of Earth Observation technologies in monitoring and forecasting.

 17th June 2022, 11:00 – 12:00 CET

-The Belgian Science Policy Office (BELSPO) will share their good practices and lessons learned from their activities aimed at using remote sensing of African urban areas for health and vulnerability assessment.
+The Belgian Science Policy Office (BELSPO) shared their good practices and lessons learned from their activities aimed at using remote sensing of African urban areas for health and vulnerability assessment.

-BELSPO will preset the results and perspectives from three STEREO-III research projects aimed at enhancing the identification of high-risk areas and help decision-makers to better target interventions to the most in need.
+BELSPO presented the results and perspectives from three STEREO-III research projects aimed at enhancing the identification of high-risk areas and help decision-makers to better target interventions to the most in need.

 1st July 2022, 11:00 – 12:00 CET

-The French National Centre for Space Studies (CNES) will talk about their experience, practices and lessons learned in supporting the development of downstream applications in the maritime domain.
+The French National Centre for Space Studies (CNES) talked about their experience, practices and lessons learned in supporting the development of downstream applications in the maritime domain.

 16th September 2022, 11:00 – 12:00 CET

-The Malta Council for Science and Technology (MCST) will share with the Eurisy Members their experience, practices and lessons learned in supporting space research funding for the development of downstream applications.
+The Malta Council for Science and Technology (MCST) will share their experience, practices and lessons learned in supporting space research funding for the development of downstream applications.

 21st October 2022, 11:00 – 12:00 CET